 6) Google

 The location of an office and the demographic of people in that area can also be an indicator of economic growth or loss for the office.
 For example, I know several dental offices right next to the campuses of big tech companies in my city.
 As more people started working from home, these offices started losing a lot of patients.
 Now, with large rounds of layoffs, even more patients are leaving the area.
-The economic uptick or downturn of a neighborhood can affect the stability of our jobs, so these factors must be considered.
+A neighborhood’s economic uptick or downturn can affect the stability of our jobs, so these factors should be considered.

 7) Working interviews